Explosion protection for dust collectors

 Your dust collection equipment supplier will need the Kst and Pmax values in order to correctly size explosion venting or suppression systems.

-ATEX-directives & zoning
+Atex-directives & zoning

 The ATEX Directives apply to new equipment as well as existing equipment, including those items installed prior to the introduction of the directives.